Lumae Privacy Policy

 Authorized Agents: You may designate an authorized agent to make a request on your behalf under certain laws like the CCPA/CPRA.
 We will require proof that you have provided the authorized agent with signed permission to act on your behalf, and we may also require you to verify your own identity directly with us, unless the agent provides power of attorney.

-XI.
+XII.
 Children's Privacy

 Lumae's Services are directed to U.S. mortgage professionals and are not intended for children under the age of 16.
 We do not knowingly collect personal information from children under 16.2